Pausing to verbalize, examine, and reject faulty assumptions should be one of the first steps in any debugging process.

 We now have an Occam's razor scenario.
 Which is probably causing the bug?

-- Just including a tested, popular open source library, and using one of its most common methods
+- Including a tested, popular open source library, and using one of its most common methods

 - An error somewhere in the user's test code, or their controller or application code (which was not posted)

-Knowing nothing about the user, to me, the answer is probably #2.
+Knowing nothing about the user, to me, I suspect the answer is #2.
 Bugs exist in every open source library, but what are the chances such a simple test exposed one?

 In pair programming, this is easy to do.
 When my pair states an assumption, often I'll respond with: 'Why is that?'.
 I'm curious, and trying to push our reasoning forward.
 If the logic isn't apparent to me, it might be because I need to learn something.
-Or, it might be that the logic is flawed.
+Or, it might be that the logic isn't fully formed.
 Explaining it out loud is a surefire method to find out.

 If you don't have a pair, a rubber duck will suffice.
 The words are the most important thing.